ronitinvecc/ronitinvecc/README.md

 - 👀 I’m interested in Deep learning, Quantum Computing and Particle Physics (Detectors, Analysis and Simulation).
 - 🌱 I’m currently learning QML and Particle Physics.
 - 👨‍💻 I hope to pursue a PhD in experimental Physics.
 Currently, I'm exploring the aforementioned subjects.
-- 👨‍💻 I have working expeirence with detector simulation and analysis and I have worked on several projects of Deep learning, Sentiment Analysis, Image Processing and Reinforcement learning.
+- 👨‍💻 I have working expeirence with particle analysis and I have worked on several projects of Deep learning, Sentiment Analysis, Image Processing and Reinforcement learning.
 - 👨‍💻 I am also a keen participant in Quantum Computing hackathons, contact me if you would want to team up.
 Let's learn together.
 - 💞️ I’m looking to collaborate on Deep learning projects especially aiding Physics (visualization ,simulation, monte carlo methods, analysis and optimization)
 - 📫 You can contact me via my institute mail id - ronit.dutta@kgpian.iitkgp.ac.in